voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 >
 > (Holding their phone up to the microphone): "The people of district 5 vote NAY!"

 In this way, a single district can now democratically choose to [upgrade their representation](/2017/10/27/liquid-democracy-is-not-direct-democracy/).
-And it only takes 51% of the voters in that district.
+And it only takes 51% of the voters.

-**This gives us a grassroots way to try out liquid democracy in the real world, without any legal changes, and much less risk than a top-down amendment.**
+**This gives us a grassroots way to try liquid democracy in our real governments, without any legal changes, with much lower risk than a top-down amendment.**

 --------

-If you’re interested in bringing liquid democracy to your district, email [candidates@united.vote](mailto:candidates@united.vote).
+If you might be interested in bringing liquid democracy to your district, email [candidates@united.vote](mailto:candidates@united.vote).
+We'd love to hear from you.